Eschatologue/CM_wiki/docs/class/cleric/trickery.md

 While the illusion persists, you gain the following benefits:

-**Cast Spells**{ .inl } You can cast spells as though you were in the illusion's space, but you must use your own senses.
+**Cast Spells**{.inl} You can cast spells as though you were in the illusion's space, but you must use your own senses.

-**Distract**{ .inl } When both you and your illusion are within 5 feet of a creature that can see the illusion, you have **:d20-adv: Advantage**{ .d20 } on attack rolls against that creature, given how distracting the illusion is to the target.
+**Distract**{.inl} When both you and your illusion are within 5 feet of a creature that can see the illusion, you have **:d20-adv: Advantage**{ .d20 } on attack rolls against that creature, given how distracting the illusion is to the target.

-**Move**{ .inl } As a **:rsc-b: Bonus Action**{ .rsc }, you can move the illusion up to 30 feet to an unoccupied space you can see that is within 120 feet of yourself, and you can then teleport, swapping places with the illusion.
+**Move**{.inl} As a **:rsc-b: Bonus Action**{ .rsc }, you can move the illusion up to 30 feet to an unoccupied space you can see that is within 120 feet of yourself, and you can then teleport, swapping places with the illusion.

 ### Level 3: Trickery Domain Spells